 Below is an example of a cross-tabulation chart.
 It records respondents' favorite baseball teams and what city they reside in.

 As we mentioned in the last section, not all data is as reliable as you may hope.
-Everything is relative, and it's important to be sure that your respondents are an accurate representation of your target audience.
+Everything is relative, and it's important to be sure that your respondents accurately represent your target audience.

 For instance, your data states that 33% of respondents would recommend your brand to others.
 75% of them were over 40 years old, yet your target audience is 18 to 29 years old.
 In this case, this data isn't statistically significant as the people who took your survey don't represent your ideal consumer.

-When you run an analysis on software like SPSS -- as shown above -- it will tell you if a data point is statistically significant.
+When you run an analysis on software like SPSS — as shown above — it will tell you if a data point is statistically significant using a p-value.
 If you look just below the table, it says "*.
 Correlation is significant at the 0.05 level (2-tailed). **.
 Correlation is significant at the 0.01 level (2-tailed)."
-This indicates which values are statistically relevant to your business.
+This indicates which values are statistically relevant in your analysis.

-If the statistical significance for a data point is equal to or lower than 0.05, it has moderate statistical significance since the probability for error is less than 5%.
-If the statistical significance is lower than 0.01, that means it has high statistical significance because the probability for error is less than 1%.
+If the statistical significance or p-value for a data point is equal to or lower than 0.05, it has moderate statistical significance since the probability for error is less than 5%.
+If the p-value is lower than 0.01, that means it has high statistical significance because the probability for error is less than 1%.

 While this is an extreme example, you never want to draw a conclusion that's inaccurate or insufficient.
-Analyze all sides of the story before assuming you know what drives a customer to think, feel, or act in a certain way.
+Analyze all the data before assuming what influences a customer to think, feel, or act a certain way.